-The economy has recovered since the recession of 2020 related to the COVID-19 pandemic.
-Real Gross Domestic Product is predicted to be at 2.8% in 2022 and 2.1% in 2023.
-The Florida Unemployment Rate reached as high as 14.2% in the year 2020 and dropped to 3.0% in May, 2022.
+The economy had recovered since the recession of 2020 related to the COVID-19 pandemic but a new one is projected.
+Real Gross Domestic Product is predicted to be at 1.9% in 2022 and slow to negative growth at <0.2%> in 2023.
+The Florida Unemployment Rate reached as high as 14.2% in the year 2020 and dropped to 2.7% in July 2022.
 Growth has been fueled by pent up demand, as well as, huge federal stimulus.
 It has also been frustrated by supply chain problems.

-Inflation has become a serious theat to the economy.
+Inflation has become a serious threat to the economy.
 Besides limited supply, energy costs have surged beginning with crude oil for which prices are over 50% higher than a year ago.
 This is intensified by the global disruption caused by the Russia / Ukraine War.
 High energy prices add to the cost of everything else.
-The Consumer Price Index is projected to grow 8.2% in 2022 and 3.3% in 2023.
+The Consumer Price Index is projected to grow 7.8% in 2022 and 3.2% in 2023.
 The Federal Reserve is working to combat inflation by raising interest rates.
 The Federal Funds Target Rate was 0.25% in 2021.
-It is projected to be 1.88% in 2022 and perhaps 3.69% in 2023.
+It is projected to be 2.38% in 2022 and perhaps 4.0% in 2023.
 Fortunately, the City has locked in all planned long-term debt issues.